Skip to main content

 Laptops are portable and flexible in contrast to desktop computers.
 Apple computers are primarily used throughout the college labs, but if your preference is Windows-based computers, please know the operating system/platform is also perfectly viable and suitable too.

-While either a mac or a pc laptop is suitable for any animation technique, we find Windows based pc’s to be more suitable for 3D animation and Macs more suitable for 2D and stop motion animation.
+While either a mac or a pc laptop is suitable for any animation technique, we find Windows based pc’s to be more suitable for 3D animation and Macs more suitable for audio and video editing, 2D, and stop motion animation.

 Software